The kingdom of Gianyar: 1771-1950. Located in the district of Gianyar, province of Bali.

 About the king

-Present Cokorda (King): Dr. Ide Anak Agung Gde Agung, yang merupakan keturunan Dinasti manggis, ayah beliau adalah Pahlawan Nasional Dr. Mr. Anak Agung Gde Agung.
+Present Cokorda (King): Dr. Ide Anak Agung Gde Agung, who is a descendant of the Manggis Dynasty, his father was the national hero Dr. Mr. Anak Agung Gde Agung.

-The Griya Anyar palace establishment or who later became Puri Agung Gianyar, which was inaugurated with a ceremony on 19 April 1771, has signaled the birth of a new kingdom, which is ruled by Ida Anak Agung I Dewa Manggis Api or also called I Dewa Manggis Sakti.
+The Griya Anyar palace establishment or which later became the Puri Agung Gianyar, was inaugurated with a ceremony on 19 April 1771, and has signaled the birth of a new kingdom, which was ruled by Ida Anak Agung I Dewa Manggis Api or also called I Dewa Manggis Sakti.

-After I Dewa Manggis Sakti passed away as the founder of the kingdom of Gianyar that is fully sovereign, and then the heir of the throne passed to the crown prince (Ida I Dewa Manggis Di Madia) who holds the title I Dewa Manggis V as the King of Gianyar II.
+After I Dewa Manggis Sakti passed away as the founder of the kingdom of Gianyar that was fully sovereign, the heir of the throne passed to the crown prince (Ida I Dewa Manggis Di Madia) who had the title I Dewa Manggis V as the King of Gianyar II.

-Dewa Manggis V reigned in 1814-1839 AD.
-After he died, then replaced by the crown prince (Ida I Dewa Manggis Di Rangki) who holds the title I Dewa Manggis VI as the King of Gianyar III, who ruled from 1839 to 1847 AD.
+Dewa Manggis V reigned 1814-1839 AD.
+After he died, he replaced by the crown prince (Ida I Dewa Manggis Di Rangki) who held the title I Dewa Manggis VI as the King of Gianyar III, and ruled from 1839 to 1847 AD.

-During the Japanese occupation in Gianyar which started on February 23, 1942, the kingdom is still led by King Gianyar, Ida Anak Agung Ngurah Agung.
-Then on August 23, 1943, his son who was named Ida Anak Agung Gede Agung was sworn in as king (Syutjo) Gianyar succeeded his father and ruled until the end of the Japanese population in 1945.
+During the Japanese occupation in Gianyar which started on February 23, 1942, the kingdom was still led by King Gianyar, Ida Anak Agung Ngurah Agung.
+On August 23, 1943, his son, who was named Ida Anak Agung Gede Agung, was sworn in as king (Syutjo) Gianyar; he succeeded his father and ruled until the end of the Japanese population in 1945.